BlockTimeWorld/SwapMatic/README.md

 ## APIs
 Web3 libraries and APIs that work on Uniswap v1 will work 100% on SwapMatic by changing the RPC endpoint and network ID (see above).
 Read Uniswap v1 docs for details: https://uniswap.org/docs/v1/

+Icons for tokens listed in SwapMatic can be found here: https://io.blocktime.solutions/images/icons/

 # Tokens on SwapMatic
 Like in Uniswap, anyone can use standard ERC20 tokens in SwapMatic.
 Create an exchange, add liquidity in pools, provide custom links, trade!